MarcoGos/davis_vantage/README.md

 - Last Success Time:
     - Last success time
 - Rain Collector:
-    - Current rain collector setup (0.01" or 0.2 mm)
+    - Current rain collector setup (0.01", 0.2 mm or 0.1 mm)
+- Latitude:
+    - Latitude read from the console
+- Longitude:
+    - Longitude read from the console
+- Elevation:
+    - Elevation read from the console

-The entity information is updated every 30 seconds (default or other value is choosen otherwise during setup).
+The entity information is updated every 30 seconds (default or other value if choosen otherwise during setup).

 ## Actions